mflerackers/mflerackers.github.io/_math/3-vector-projection.md

 ## Vector projection

-A projection of a point or vector onto a line or other vector has many useful applications.
+A projection of a vector onto another vector has many applications.

-Imagine for example a cart on a slope, given two points on the slope and the gravity vector, we can use the projection of the gravity vector onto the slope to calculate the direction of the force on the cart at that point.
+Imagine for example a cart on a slope.
+Given a vector made from two points on the slope and the gravity vector, we can use the projection of the gravity vector onto the slope vector to calculate the direction qnd magnitude of the force on the cart at that point.

-Or imagine for example a character jumping along an irregular polygon wall, when its collision circle collides with the wall, where is the closest point to the wall?
-This point is the projection of the circle's center onto the wall.
+Or imagine for example a character jumping along an irregular polygon wall, when its collision circle collides with the wall, we can calculate the closest point to the wall by projecting the vector from one of the points on the wall to the circle's center onto the wall vector.

 ## Calculating the projection of a vector onto another vector